MicrosoftDocs/winrt-api/windows.services.store/storeproduct_keywords.md

 # Windows.Services.Store.StoreProduct.Keywords

 ## -description
 Gets the keywords that are associated with the product in the Windows Dev Center dashboard.
+This property only applies to **StoreProduct** objects that represent add-ons.
+These strings correspond to the value of the **Keywords** field in the properties page for the add-on in the Windows Dev Center dashboard.

 ## -property-value
 A collection of strings that contain the keywords that are associated with the product in the Windows Dev Center dashboard.

 ## -remarks
+For more information about setting the keywords for an add-on in the dashboard, see [Enter add-on properties](https://msdn.microsoft.com/windows/uwp/publish/enter-add-on-properties).

 ## -examples